SilverEskimo/silvereskimo.github.io/creating-a-gasless-nft-marketplace.md

 ### 2.2.
 Performing a meta transfer

-In the `ethdenver` folder, create a new file called `contract-abi.json`, with the following content:
+In the `bkk` folder, create a new file called `contract-abi.json`, with the following content:
 ```javascript
 [
   {